Where to Find the Best Soft-Serve Ice Cream in Greater Boston

 These scoop shops and restaurants have the sweetest, creamiest cones.

-If you’re generally looking for the best ice cream in Boston, we’ve got you covered here.
-Sometimes, though, it’s specifically soft serve that you’re craving—the lightest, smoothest stuff you can lap off a cone or scoop out of a cup.
-When those hankerings hit, please turn your attention to the handful of top spots below.
-It was hard to narrow ’em down, but they’ve got the best soft serve in town.
+If you’re generally looking for the best ice cream of any style in Boston, we’ve got you covered here.
+Sometimes, though, it’s specifically soft serve that you’re craving—the lightest, smoothest swirls in a cone or a cup.
+When those cravings hit, please turn your attention to the handful of top spots below.

 Broadway Dairy Maid